 My Name is TechBeamers

 Q-11.
-How can we perform numeric comparisons in Linux?
+How do we do numeric comparisons in Linux?

 Ans.